zodac/folding-stats/README.md

 Once this is done, it will be possible to reference the DB tables/fields/schema from *PostgresDbManager.java* to assist with SQL query generation.

+### Adding Support for Another Database

+Since the system is containerised, it is possible to swap out the default PostgreSQL DB for an alternative.
+The steps required for this are:

+- Update docker-compose.yml:
+    - Remove the PostgreSQL DB `postgres` container
+    - Add the new DB container (if containerised)
+    - Update the `wildfly` container environment variables for "Database configuration"
+- Add support for the new DB container in code:
+    - Update *DbManagerRetriever.java* with a new SWITCH condition for the DB name
+    - Implement the *DbManager.java* interface, with code stored in the `folding-stats-jar/src/main/java/me/zodac/folding/db/<DB_NAME>` package
+    - Optionally, use the instructions in --> jooQ Database Access <-- to run jOOQ code generation for easier SQL query building

 ### JS/CSS Updates